VISITING ULURU THE RED HEART OF AUSTRALIA

 BUSH TUCKER TOUR AND REPTILES TOUR (5/5)

-This was a really interesting 2 hour tour as we took a walk to look at some of the native plants in the area before being shown some of the traditional tools used by Anangu men and women.
+The tour took 2 hours.
+We walked to look at some of the native plants in the area before being shown some of the traditional tools used by Anangu men and women.
 We then had the chance to try some of the different plants and berries before handling some of the native wildlife (a snake and a skink).
 There are 21 mammals, 73 reptiles, and 178 bird species in the park so it was great to learn about some of them!

 As you can see I have given every tour a 5/5 as they were ALL amazing.
-I think I would give Valerie’s tour of Kata Tjuta a 6/5 lol as her tour was the one we just loved the most!
+I am giving Valerie’s tour of Kata Tjuta a 6/5 lol as her tour was the one we just loved the most!

 OUR ITINERARY – 3 DAYS AT ULURU – KATA TJUTA